 Seismic analysis of above ground pipelines with substructures

-The seismic analysis of pipelines on bridge-like substructures (e.g. pipeline bridges) should be carried out using the modelling and analysis approaches for the substructure according to prEN 1998-1-2:2022, 5.
+The seismic analysis of pipelines on bridge-like substructures (e.g. pipeline bridges) should be carried out using the modelling and analysis approaches for the substructure according to EN 1998-1-2:—3, 5.

 Permanent ground deformations